 Frequently Asked Questions (FAQs)

-• How is the time of supply determined with advance payments for services under GST?
+How is the time of supply determined with advance payments for services under GST?

-• What impact do specific dates for performance or completion of services have on the time of supply?
+What impact do specific dates for performance or completion of services have on the time of supply?

 For services tied to specific performance or completion dates, these dates significantly influence the time of supply.
 Under GST, such specific dates are considered in determining when the tax liability arises.
 This is particularly relevant in project-based services or contracts with clear milestones, where the completion of each stage or milestone can mark a distinct point for tax liability.

-• How do regular billing cycles or invoicing periods affect the time of supply in GST?
+How do regular billing cycles or invoicing periods affect the time of supply in GST?

 In the context of continuous services, regular billing cycles or invoicing periods play a pivotal role in determining the time of supply.
 Services billed on a regular cycle, such as monthly subscriptions or quarterly maintenance contracts, have their time of supply at the end of each billing period.
 This systematic approach helps businesses in streamlining their GST compliance by clearly defining when the tax liability for each period arises.

-• What role do contractual terms play in determining the time of supply for service delivery under GST?
+What role do contractual terms play in determining the time of supply for service delivery under GST?

-• How does the completion of all agreed-upon services in a contract affect the time of supply under GST?
+How does the completion of all agreed-upon services in a contract affect the time of supply under GST?

 In contracts encompassing multiple services or phases, the completion of all agreed-upon services is a key factor in determining the final time of supply.
 This completion point is crucial because it signifies the fulfillment of the entire contract, thereby marking the final phase of GST liability.
 For businesses, this means that upon completion of the last service, all remaining tax obligations under the contract must be settled.

-• Does receiving an advance payment always activate GST liability?
+Does receiving an advance payment always activate GST liability?

 Yes, under GST regulations, receiving an advance payment for services instantly initiates a tax liability.
 This is regardless of when the actual service delivery occurs.
 Businesses must be diligent in tracking such payments and accounting for GST accordingly, as these pre-payments essentially set the time of supply and, subsequently, the tax due.

-• How are irregular service deliveries managed in terms of GST?
+How are irregular service deliveries managed in terms of GST?

-For services that are delivered irregularly or on an ad-hoc basis, determining the time of supply can be challenging.
+For services delivered irregularly or on an ad-hoc basis, determining the time of supply can be challenging.
 In such cases, GST liability is typically aligned with the closest invoicing period or payment receipt date, as stipulated in the contractual terms.
 Businesses must have robust tracking mechanisms to accurately identify these events and ensure compliance.

-• How do changes in GST rates affect different billing cycles in a service contract?
+How do changes in GST rates affect different billing cycles in a service contract?

-When there’s a change in GST rates, the rate applicable to a particular billing cycle in a service contract is determined based on the invoice date or payment date within that cycle.
+When GST rates change, the applicable rate for a service contract’s billing cycle depends on the invoice or payment date within that cycle.
 This means businesses must be aware of rate changes and adjust their invoicing and accounting practices accordingly to apply the correct tax rate for each cycle.

-• In a contract with multiple phases, is GST applied after the completion of each phase?
+In a contract with multiple phases, is GST applied after the completion of each phase?

-• Why is the due date for invoice issuance significant in determining the time of supply under GST?
+Why is the due date for invoice issuance significant in determining the time of supply under GST?